handejong/Fipster/README.md

 # Fipster
-Fipster is a set of Matlab scripts used for the acquisition of fiber photometry (FIP) data on camera-based systems.
+Fipster is a set of MATLAB and Python scripts used for the acquisition and analysis of fiber photometry (FIP) data on camera-based systems.
 It consists of:

 1. A wiki detailing how to build your own multi-fiber multi-color system.
 2. MATLAB acquisition code (FIP_acquisition) that will run the system.
-3. A GUI-based analysis pipeline in MATLAB (Fipster_Matlab)
+3. GUI-based analysis code in MATLAB (Fipster_Matlab)
-4. Code base analysis code in Python (Fipster_Python)
+4. Advanced analysis code in Python (Fipster_Python)

 ## How to build your own FIP setup
 Camera-based FIP setups can be build relatively cheap using of-the-shelf parts.
 They are very flexible and can be used for multi-color and multi-fiber experiments as well as experiments that combine both FIP and optogenetics.
 To get started have a look at the [wiki](https://github.com/handejong/Fipster/wiki) and put your own setup together using the parts_list.xlsx file.